-We here at North Dallas Bank have always held the belief that our
+We here at NDBT have always held the belief that our

 customer’s cyber safety is paramount.
 Education and awareness of cyber

 fraud is more than important than ever due to the unfortunately growing